By optimizing the management of the ZIS, Jokowi supports BAZNAS RI with his office in IKN - ExBulletin

 By optimizing the management of the ZIS, Jokowi supports BAZNAS RI with his office in IKN

-JAKARTA – The 7th President of the Republic of Indonesia, Joko Widodo (Jokowi) supports the Indonesian National Agency Zakat Amil (BAZNAS) to have an office in the capital of the archipelago (IKN), in order to optimize the management of Zakat, Infaq and Alms (ZIS) in Indonesia.
+The 7th President of the Republic of Indonesia, Joko Widodo (Jokowi) supports the Indonesian National Zakat Amil Agency (BAZNAS) to have an office in the capital of the archipelago (IKN), in order to optimize the management of Zakat , Infaq and Alms (ZIS) in Indonesia.

 This statement responded to BAZNAS's desire to have an office at the IKN and was submitted during the BAZNAS national coordination meeting last September which was opened by Jokowi at the IKN.